برجاء الإنتظار ...

 Other side effects that you should tell your doctor about if they become serious:

-Uncommon side effects (may affect up to 1 in 100 people): numbness, tingling or prickling sensation on the skin, a change in your taste sensation, high heart rate, low blood pressure, difficulty breathing, vomiting, indigestion, stomach pain, constipation, diarrhea, itching, hives, redness of the skin, rash, muscle-, joint -and/or back pain, pain in arms or legs, muscle spasms, fever, tiredness, chest pain, swelling of the hands and/or the feet, and chills.
+Uncommon (may affect up to 1 in 100 people): numbness, tingling or prickling sensation on the skin, a change in your taste sensation, high heart rate, low blood pressure, difficulty breathing, vomiting, indigestion, stomach pain, constipation, diarrhoea, itching, hives, redness of the skin, rash, muscle-, joint -and/or back pain, pain in arms or legs, muscle spasms, fever, tiredness, chest pain, swelling of the hands and/or the feet, and chills.

-Flu-like illness (may affect up to 1 in 1,000 people) may occur a few hours to several days after injection and is typically characterized by symptoms such as high temperature, and aches and pains in muscles and joints.
+Flu-like illness (may affect up to 1 in 1,000 people) may occur a few hours to several days after injection and is typically characterised by symptoms such as high temperature, and aches and pains in muscles and joints.

-The following changes in blood parameters are uncommon: increase in certain liver enzymes called alanine aminotransferase, aspartate aminotransferase, gamma-glutamyltransferase, and alkaline phosphatase, and increase in an enzyme called lactate dehydrogenase.
+Some blood parameters may change temporarily, which could be detected in laboratory tests.
+The following change in blood parameters is common: decrease in blood phosphorus.
+The following changes in blood parameters are uncommon: increase in certain liver enzymes called alanine aminotransferase, aspartate aminotransferase, gamma-glutamyltransferase and alkaline phosphatase, and increase in an enzyme called lactate dehydrogenase.

 Ask your doctor for more information.